JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2020-04-25-jetpack-compose-withconstraints.md

 For cases where you need to code a custom layout with its own specific measuring logics, you should follow the same approach.
 With this you will ensure that it renders according to the available space, and never exceeds boundaries imposed by parent.

-In fact, that is a very usual need, and that is why [`WithConstraints`](https://developer.android.com/reference/kotlin/androidx/ui/core/package-summary#withconstraints) exists.
+In fact, that is a very usual need.

 ### 🤲 A brief example